 What is the ideal blog post length?
 That is a real dilemma, right?
-I have been struggling with this for months when I started this blog.
+I have been struggling with this for months since I started this blog.
 So, let me tell you how I figured it out.

-Probably you all know Mr. Seth Godin and I’m pretty sure at least you have seen his book or talks on the internet.
+Probably you all know Mr. Seth Godin, and I’m pretty sure at least you have seen his book or talks on the internet.

-Why they do not get that number of social shares like Mr. Seth and why nobody reads their articles.
+Why do they not get that number of social shares like Mr. Seth, and why nobody reads their articles?
 It is not going to happen soon because you are not Seth Godin.

 First, it is the word count/blog post length.
 Word count matters, but I value the quality of the content over quantity.